-Woodside Cemetery Corporation is tax exempt and is administered by a Board of Directors composed of Yarmouthport residents and benefactors.
-The corporation has built an endowment fund over the years which currently produces an annual income sufficient to provide for maintenance of the grounds and occasional capital improvements.
+Woodside Cemetery Corporation is tax exempt and is administered by a Board of Directors composed of Yarmouth Port residents and benefactors.
+The corporation has built an endowment fund over the years which produces an annual income to provide for maintenance of the grounds and occasional improvements.

-We wish to remind our friends that contributions to the Cemetery by will or by lifetime gifts are Federal tax deductible as charitable gifts.
-Legacies have helped to build our endowment fund over the years to ensure that Woodside will forever be protected as a resting place of beauty.
+We wish to remind our friends that contributions to the Cemetery by will or by lifetime gifts are tax deductible as charitable gifts.
+Legacies have generously helped to build our endowment fund over the years to ensure that Woodside will forever be protected as a resting place of beauty.